 - 5 cups day-old cinnamon bread (with or without raisins), cut into 1/2-inch cubes

 - 1 pound fresh rhubarb (about 6 hefty stalks), cut into 1/2-inch slices, or 4 cups frozen rhubarb

 - For the Whiskey Sauce:

 - 1/4 cup granulated sugar

 - Pinch of salt

-In a large bowl, whisk together the eggs, milk, half-and-half, 1/4 cup of the sugar, the vanilla, and salt.
-Stir the bread into the egg mixture, cover the bowl, and refrigerate for at least 30 minutes or up to 2 hours, pushing the bread down into the liquid from time to time.
+In a large bowl, whisk together eggs, milk, half-and-half, 1/4 cup of the sugar, vanilla, and salt.
+Stir the bread into egg mixture, cover bowl, and refrigerate for at least 30 minutes or up to 2 hours, pushing bread down into liquid from time to time.

-Preheat the oven to 375°F. Butter an 8-inch-square baking pan.
-In a medium bowl, combine the rhubarb, the remaining 1/4 cup of sugar, and the cinnamon.
-Gently stir the rhubarb mixture into the bread mixture.
-Pour the mixture evenly into the prepared baking pan.
+Preheat oven to 375°F (190°C).
+Butter an 8-inch-square baking pan.
+In a medium bowl, combine rhubarb, remaining 1/4 cup of sugar, and cinnamon.
+Gently stir rhubarb mixture into bread mixture.
+Pour mixture evenly into prepared baking pan.
 Bake until golden brown and slightly puffed, 55 minutes to 1 hour 5 minutes.
-Remove from the oven and cool on a rack for about 30 minutes.
+Remove from oven and cool on a rack for about 30 minutes.

-In a small saucepan, melt the butter over medium heat.
-Whisk in the sugar, half-and-half, whiskey, and salt.
-Bring to a simmer and cook, stirring frequently, until the sauce is slightly thickened, 4 to 5 minutes.
-Remove from the heat.
+In a small saucepan, melt butter over medium heat.
+Whisk in sugar, half-and-half, whiskey, and salt.
+Bring to a simmer and cook, stirring frequently, until sauce is slightly thickened, 4 to 5 minutes.
+Remove from heat.

-To serve, spoon the warm bread pudding into serving bowls and drizzle with warm whiskey sauce.
+To serve, spoon warm bread pudding into serving bowls and drizzle with warm whiskey sauce.